ome/ome-model/docs/sphinx/ome-tiff/specification.rst

 Each sub-resolution must be stored in a valid IFD of the same TIFF file as the full-resolution image plane.
 Additionally:

-- the offsets of all sub-resolutions IFDs must be referenced from the IFD of the full-resolution plane using the `SubIFDs` TIFF extension tag.
+- the offsets of all sub-resolutions IFDs must be referenced from the IFD of the full-resolution plane using the SubIFDs TIFF extension tag 330 as defined in the TIFF Tech Note 1 of the
+  `Adobe PageMaker® 6.0 TIFF Technical Notes <https://www.adobe.io/content/dam/udp/en/open/standards/tiff/TIFFPM6.pdf>`_.
   The list of sub-resolution offsets must be ordered by plane size from largest to smallest,
 - the IFD offsets of pyramidal levels must not be referenced in the primary chain of IFDs derived from the first IFD of the TIFF file,
-- the NewSubFileType TIFF tag for each pyramidal level should be set to 1 to distinguish full-resolution planes from downsampled planes.
+- the NewSubFileType TIFF tag 254 for each pyramidal level should be set to 1 to distinguish full-resolution planes from downsampled planes.

 The planes of largest resolutions should be organized into tiles rather than